andrePankraz/stable_diffusion/README.md

       $ export DOCKER_BUILDKIT=1
       $ docker compose up

-  - Will take some time at first start (images & packages are downloaded, >10 GB)
+  - Will take some time at first start (>10 GB images & packages are downloaded, building can take >10 minutes)
   - Wait & check if up and running
 - Go to URL: http://localhost:7860/
   - Some functions will take some time at first usage (models are downloaded, several GB)